Good dentists are good communicators – it’s that simple.

 The offending tooth was identified and an extraction of a lower first molar was agreed.
 Because of the poor periodontal condition the extraction was not particularly difficult but the lack of bone resulted in the second premolar being unintentionally removed at the same time.
 The patient was very distressed to see two teeth had been removed instead of just one and he shouted at Farah.

 Once the local anaesthetic was working the supervising colleague had left Farah alone and so she was unable to explain what was happening as she started the extraction.
 Eventually the instructor returned to find Farah visibly shaken and the patient angrily shouting and spitting blood on the floor.
 Eventually the patient calmed down and the instructor explained what had happened and a pack was put in place.
 Farah was very shocked by the reaction and wanted to discuss the problem with an English-speaking colleague.
-She called our helpline and we were able to reassure her before speaking to the instructor.
+She called our advice line and we were able to reassure her before speaking to the instructor.

 To talk to us about electives, advice on good communication or to discuss any issues you might be facing, call our support and advice line on 0800 952 0442